The Bonesetter's Daughter: Plot summary

 Lu Ling's story goes further back, describing Precious Auntie's childhood as the daughter of a local bonesetter.
-The teen-aged Precious Auntie is the only person who knows the location of a hidden cave where many ancient "dragon bones" can be found, knowledge that she retains even after being burned and coming to live with Lu Ling's family.
+The teenaged Precious Auntie is the only person who knows the location of a hidden cave where many ancient "dragon bones" can be found, knowledge that she retains even after being burned and coming to live with Lu Ling's family.
 After the discovery of the Peking Man, fossilized bones and information about where they might be found becomes extremely valuable.
 A local family, the Changs, wish to arrange a marriage between Lu Ling and their son Fu Nan because they believe that Lu Ling can lead them to the fossil cave.
 Lu Ling's family approves of the marriage, but Precious Auntie violently opposes it.
 Unable to speak in detail, she writes Lu Ling a long letter explaining her reasons, but Lu Ling does not read it to its end.

 Only after Precious Auntie's death does Lu Ling learn that her nursemaid was actually her mother, and that the woman she had thought to be her mother is actually her father's sister.
 After Precious Auntie's death, Gao Ling marries Fu Nan and Lu Ling is sent away to a Christian orphanage where she completes her education, grows up and becomes a teacher.
 Here, she meets her first husband, Pan Kai Jing.
 Lu Ling lives in the orphanage as a teacher through World War II, often going to extreme lengths to protect the students from the Japanese soldiers and other dangers.
 A few years later, she is reunited with Gao Ling.
 The two "sisters" immigrate to America separately and marry a pair of brothers, Edmund and Edwin.
 Lu Ling's second husband dies from a hit and run accident when Ruth is just two years old.